 When you run PowerPoint in Slide Show mode, the Flourish visualization or story should automatically load and be fully interactive or animated.

 - Flourish visualizations and stories are published to the web, so your computer – and the computer of anyone viewing your PowerPoint deck will need an internet connection in order to view the visualisations

 - Anyone you share your presentation with will need to "trust" the add-in, which then automatically installs it onto their local version of PowerPoint.
 In some enterprise environments, this might be blocked by corporate security policies.

-- Under the hood, Web Viewer relies upon Internet Explorer, which means that Flourish visualisations built using WebGL – for example, our Point Map, Marker Map and 3D Region Map – don’t work
+- Under the hood, Web Viewer relies upon Internet Explorer, which means that Flourish visualisations built using WebGL – for example, our 3D Map and Marker Map – don’t work

 - If you've published a Flourish visualization or story behind a password, Web Viewer will still work, but anyone who views the presentation themselves will need to enter the password